 - Draft provisions and clauses in English to protect client interests

-- Assess and protect against political, economic and legal risks in cross-border transactions
+- Assess and protect against political, economic and legal risks in transnational transactions

 - Pursue negotiation strategies and techniques to secure favorable outcomes, with particular application to cross-cultural settings